<?xml version="1.0" encoding="UTF-8"?>

 <published>2025-07-01T00:00:00Z</published>

-<summary type="text">Influence of Competitive Strategy on Service Delivery of Petroleum Firms In Nairobi County, Kenya
+<summary type="text">Influence of Competitive Strategy On Service Delivery of Petroleum Firms in Nairobi County, Kenya

 Hassan, Nasro Abduhakim; Kihara, Peter; Muema, Wilson